The Left's New Enemy: "Empire"

 He then asks the vital question: Will the Left's latest incarnation once again turn totalitarian?
 He finds it too early to answer definitely but points to several "totalitarian warning signs," including the dehumanizing of enemies and accusations of mass murder.
 He warns of an inflection point when left-fascists "stand true to their cataclysmic rhetoric and strap on suicide belts or take up arms to become martyrs."
 In other words, the dangers are real and present.

-So much for those fashionable theories of two decades ago, trumpeted as the Berlin Wall fell, about the end of ideology.
+So much for those fashionable theories of two decades ago, trumpeted as the Berlin Wall fell, about the end of history.
 The Left retrenched after the fall of Leninism and now threatens humanity with a new version of its anti-Western, anti-rational, anti-liberty, anti-individualist ideology.

 Reader comments (48) on this item